Header Few Minute Wonders: March 2009

 Kadai Paneer

-The first time I had tasted Kadai Paneer was in a restaurant.
-I loved the flavor of the smoked paneer from the tandoor and the crunchy texture of bell pepper and onions.
+The first time I had tasted Kadai Paneer was at a restaurant.
+I loved the flavor of the smoked paneer from the tandoor along with the crunchy texture of bell pepper and onions.
 Its been on the back of my mind ever since to prepare it sometime but I kept postponing it thinking that it would be hard to get the tandoori effect.
-This recipe was something that developed while I was on the phone with Harry.
-Wondering what paneer dish I could prepare, I asked her for some suggestions.
-She suggested kadai paneer.
 It made me want to experiment to create something close to the version I had tasted.
 I was really happy with the outcome because I was able to create the smokey flavor and crunchy texture.
 It tasted wonderful hot out of the kadai.
 A must try if you are a paneer lover.

 Gadgets: